jquense/yup/README.md

 Transforms form a "pipeline", where the value of a previous transform is piped into the next one.
 If the end value is `undefined` yup will apply the schema default if it's configured.

-> Watch out! values are not guaranteed to be valid types in tranform functions.
+> Watch out! values are not guaranteed to be valid types in transform functions.
 Previous transforms
 > may have failed.
 For example a number transform may be receive the input value, `NaN`, or a number.

 ### Validation: Tests